Rekanice/swe-G2-iot-project/README.md

 This is the repository for Group 2's IOT project for SWE course in UTM FKE.

 ### Navigate this repo
-The list below stacks the most recently added folder at the top
+The list below stacks the most recently created folder at the top
 ```
 master
 L images       - A folder for storing the pics used in README.md files.